taiyungwang/hl2_goap_bot/README.md

 * Add logic for bots to pick up a substitue weapon when current out of ammo for primary weapon.
 * Save the Thompson Sampling results after each game.
 * Refactor aiming behavior defined in the GOAP Action classes into an aiming subsystem.

-## Compiling the Bot ##
-The bot can be built on Windows (Visual Studio 2012 or higher) and LINUX with [CMake](https://cmake.org/) and [Valve's Source SDK](alliedmodders/hl2sdk).
-The toplevel CMakeList.txt assumes that hl2sdk and valve_plugin_navmesh are in the same subdirectory as this repo.
-It assumes that [CxxTest](https://cxxtest.com/) is installed via apt in LINUX, and in Windows it is installed in the root of drive that is specified (defaults to C:).
-It assumed that [Steam](https://store.steampowered.com/about/) is installed within the HOMEPATH for the LINUX build environment.
-Please see the [Valve Source SDK Wiki on compiling](https://developer.valvesoftware.com/wiki/Source_SDK_2013) for all other platform specific dependencies.